Relativistic Jets and Winds in Radio-Identified Supermassive Black Hole Binary Candidates

 Note that our chosen $\beta_w$ value and $r_{\max}\propto\nu^{-1}$ scaling allow us to reproduce the observed radio phase shift trend (lower right of Fig. \ref{fig:quivering}).
 The large value of $\beta_w$ is needed to preserve sinusoidal variation when integrating out to $>10$ ly, suggesting a trans-relativistic wind-jet boundary layer.
 The predicted trend does not extend to optical, which we do not attempt to explain with this model.
 The optical emission likely originates much closer to the black hole where physical conditions such as $\Gamma_j$ or $\beta_w$ may differ.

 The imposed $r_{\max}\propto\nu^{-1}$ scaling matches both the sinusoidal amplitudes and phase shifts.
-Concretely, the $r_{\max}\propto\nu^{-1}$ trend corresponds to a frequency dependent $r$ cutoff in $j_{\nu, \Omega}(r)$ and, consequently, a global cutoff in the non-thermal particle spectrum at maximum Lorentz factor $\gamma_{e, \max}\sim 300$ as assumed.
-Magnetic reconnection efficiently accelerates particles to energies $\gamma\sim\sigma=B^2/4\pi mnc^2$ with a very hard spectrum ($p<2$ as we have assumed) \citep{2014ApJ...783L..21S}.
+Concretely, the $r_{\max}\propto\nu^{-1}$ trend corresponds to a frequency dependent $r$ cutoff in $j_{\nu, \Omega}(r)$ and, consequently, a global cutoff in the non-thermal particle spectrum at maximum Lorentz factor $\gamma_{e, \max}\sim 300$ as assumed. {Up to now, we have not made any assumptions about the acceleration mechanism needed to sustain our postulated non-thermal spectrum.} Magnetic reconnection efficiently accelerates particles to energies $\gamma\sim\sigma=B^2/4\pi mnc^2$ with a very hard spectrum ($p<2$ as we have assumed) \citep{2014ApJ...783L..21S}.
 The magnetization $\sigma$ is the ratio of magnetic energy to energy in a particular particle species with mass $m$ and number density $n$.
-If reconnection is the electron/positron acceleration mechanism in these blazars, this implies $\sigma_e\sim 300$.
-In the emitting regions, the ions likely carry a significant amount of energy ($\sigma_i\approx (m_e/m_i)\sigma_e\sim0.3$), which can occur in the boundary layers where there is strong dissipation of the background field.
-The observed flux may be dominated by boundary layer emission.
+If reconnection is the electron/positron acceleration mechanism in these blazars, this implies $\sigma_e\sim 300$ in the acceleration zone. {In terms of the electromagnetic and radiating particle powers, we have $\sigma\approx L_m/L_e= (r/r_0)^{-1}$, which would suggest the dissipation begins at radii $r\sim r_0/\sigma_e\approx0.02$ ly for the parameters we have assumed.
+At this small radius, the particle population would likely be strongly cooled, so the acceleration zone would need to span a range of radii to sustain the particle population.} {If the magnetic energy is principally dissipated into ions, then acceleration via reconnection can continuously occur at larger radii.} In the emitting regions, the ions, {which we have not otherwise accounted for}, could carry a significant amount of energy, so $\sigma_e$ may remain high even as $\sigma_i$ shrinks ($\sigma_i\approx (m_e/m_i)\sigma_e\sim0.3$).
+Strong dissipation of the background field and ion mixing can occur near the wind-jet boundary layers, so the observed flux may be dominated by boundary layer emission.